Angel Cop: Releases

 Originally licensed by Manga Entertainment, Discotek Media have announced in May 2018 that they acquired the rights to the OVA and announced a plan to re-release it on DVD and Blu-ray in North America, with a new uncensored subtitle track, essays, an interview, trailers and will include the English dubbed version.
 Some anti-Semitic content within the original Japanese dialogue were censored from the previous Manga Entertainment English releases.
 The OVA was later re-released on Blu-ray as limited edition steelbook remastered from 35mm source prints on February 22, 2022.

+Episodes and staff

+All episodes directed by Ichirō Itano, with character designs by Nobuteru Yūki, and musical score composed by Hiroshi Ogasawara.